|

 a Rotarian

-Rotary International is one of the world's largest service organizations.
+Rotary International is one of the world's largest service organizations with approximately 1.4 million members.

 The goal for a club's membership is an up-to-date and progressive